 Even though the cake looks like that, it's quite small :v

-Don't forget to check-in on this street before moving to Ninenzaka street.
-Because the street is beautiful and quite famous, it is almost always crowded.
-If you want a perfect photo, you should go early in the morning or late at night, when all the shops are closed, this street will be yours :v
+Don't forget to check in on this street before heading to Ninenzaka.
+It’s beautiful and quite famous, so it’s usually crowded.
+If you want the perfect photo, try to visit early in the morning or late at night, when the shops are closed—this street will practically be all yours :v

 Travelwithminh-travel-tu-tuc-Kyoto